RobCameron3/power-bi-geographic-density-analytics/README.md

 ## 🌎 Overview

 This project executes a geographic density analysis by transforming a massive raw dataset of coordinates and timestamps into a structured visual framework.
-This system isolates regional trends and chronologically tracks data spikes across North America.
+The dashboard uncovers regional hotspots, seasonal trends, and long-term activity patterns through interactive business intelligence reporting.

 ## 🎯 Objective

-Analyze high-volume location records to map density concentrations, standardize unformatted historical database fields, and uncover clear chronological spikes for organizational tracking.
+Analyze high-volume location records to map density concentrations, standardize unformatted historical database fields, and uncover meaningful geographic and chronological patterns through interactive analytics.

+## ❓ Business Challenge

+Large volumes of historical location and timestamp data made it difficult to identify geographic hotspots, seasonal trends, and long-term activity patterns.
+Without interactive reporting, discovering meaningful insights across regions and time periods required significant manual analysis.

+## 💡 Solution

+Built an interactive Power BI dashboard that transforms raw sighting records into a centralized analytics platform.
+The dashboard enables users to explore geographic hotspots, compare sightings by state and season, analyze long-term trends, identify peak activity periods, and interactively filter results by region and date to uncover meaningful patterns.

 ## 🛠️ Key Skills Demonstrated